blynkkk/blynkkk.github.io/IntroAndDownloads.md

 An Arduino, Raspberry Pi, or a similar development kit.

 **Blynk works over the Internet.**
-This means that the hardware you choose should be able to connect to over the internet.
-Some of the boards, like Arduino Uno will need an Ethernet or Wi-Fi Shield to communicate, others are already Internet-enabled: like the ESP8266, Raspberri Pi, Particle Photon or SparkFun ESP Thing.
-But even if you don't have a shield, you can connect over USB to your laptop or desktop (it's a bit more complicated for newbies, but we got you covered).
+This means that the hardware you choose should be able to connect to the internet.
+Some of the boards, like Arduino Uno will need an Ethernet or Wi-Fi Shield to communicate, others are already Internet-enabled: like the ESP8266, Raspberri Pi with WiFi dongle, Particle Photon or SparkFun Blynk Board.
+But even if you don't have a shield, you can connect it over USB to your laptop or desktop (it's a bit more complicated for newbies, but we got you covered).
 What's cool, is that the [list of hardware](http://docs.blynk.cc/#list-of-supported-hardware) that works with Blynk is huge and will keep on growing.